TaliWeinstein/taliweinstein.github.io/content/event/ImpactofAcoustic /index.md

 summary: This online conference provided a platform to share the results of my research into acoustic features of persuasiveness with the wider University of the Witwatersrand community.
-abstract: 'This two-day event brought together twenty women from across the University of the Witwatersrand to discuss and present their reserach.
-Participants included students (past and present), researchers and professionals in both private and public capacities.
-My presentation took place on the first day of the conference and won a third place prize for top undergraduate presentation.
+abstract: 'This two-day event brought together twenty women from across the University of the Witwatersrand to discuss and present their research.
+Participants included students (past and present), researchers, and professionals in both private and public capacities.
+My presentation took place on the first day of the conference and won a third-place prize for top undergraduate presentation.

 '